kmsholcomb/docs-rackspace/doc/index.rst

 About Rackspace technical documentation
 =======================================

-Documentation for creating, maintaining, building, and publishing Rackspace documentation to developer.rackspace.com.
+This document includes documentation about creating, maintaining, building, and publishing Rackspace documentation to developer.rackspace.com.
+Also, it includes information about how to contribute to blog.rackspace.com.

 *Last updated:* |today|